Assistance programs in Carlisle and Cumberland County Pennsylvania.

 Cumberland County Homeless Assistance Program (phone number 1-888-697-0371 ext 6110) provides grants for rental assistance and security deposits to qualified applicants who are either facing an eviction. they can even help people who are currently homeless or near-homeless.
 The organization provides, with both of these programs, needs assessments, rental services, budgeting skills, security deposits, utility bill and heating bill assistance, case management services, and counseling.

 Additional non-profit rental services - In addition to the program above, about 20 other emergency housing programs, shelters, and programs operate in Cumberland County Pennsylvania.
 Cash grants, funds, and referrals are offered for people who need help.
-Click here for more details.
+Click here for more details on rent and security deposit help Cumberland County.